Greg Stefani |

 Greg Stefani is first vice president and chief operating officer of the Federal Reserve Bank of Cleveland.
-Appointed to the position November 1, 2011, Mr. Stefani is the second ranking official of the Bank which represents the Fourth Federal Reserve District, comprised of Ohio, western Pennsylvania, eastern Kentucky and the northern panhandle of West Virginia.
+Appointed to the position in 2011, Mr. Stefani is the second ranking official of the Bank which serves the Fourth Federal Reserve District, comprised of Ohio, western Pennsylvania, eastern Kentucky and the northern panhandle of West Virginia.

 Mr. Stefani is active in the Fourth District’s civic community.
-He is a member of the board of directors of United Way of Greater Cleveland and the board of advisors of the Commission on Economic Inclusion, including co-chair of the Membership Impact Committee.
-He served as president (2007–2010) of the board of directors at University Settlement, Inc., a non-profit social services organization serving the Broadway/Slavic Village community.
-He is also a member of Financial Executives International (FEI) and the Risk Management Association (RMA).
+He is a member of the board of directors of United Way of Greater Cleveland and the board of advisors of the Commission on Economic Inclusion, co-chairing the Membership Impact Committee.
+He also serves on the Board of Advocates for the College of Business at Bowling Green State University.
+He has served as past president of the board of directors at University Settlement, Inc., a non-profit social services organization serving the Broadway/Slavic Village community.
 In 2010, he completed Leadership Cleveland, a program designed to build leadership resources within the greater Cleveland community.

 A native of New Philadelphia, Ohio, Mr. Stefani received a bachelor of science degree in business administration and finance and an MBA from Bowling Green State University.
 He is a graduate of the Harvard Business School Advanced Management Program and the Graduate School of Banking at the University of Colorado.